Urban logistics and smart cities: Climate analysis of Cologne and the climate emergency – Image: S.Borisov|Shutterstock.com

 Sustainable mobility development in Cologne: The beginning of the Mobility Council

-The Mobility Council as a driver of change
+The Mobility Council as a driving force for change

-The Mobility Council acts as an advisory body for the city administration and politicians and contributes to the content and quality assurance of the sustainable mobility plan.
-Transparent discourse with stakeholders and extensive public participation are essential parts of this process.
-The members of the council include city employees, council members, representatives from various areas such as regional cooperation, youth policy, senior policy, disability policy, business, transport services, mobility and transport associations as well as experts from administrative practice and academia.
+The Mobility Council acts as an advisory body to the city administration and policymakers, contributing to the development and quality assurance of the sustainable mobility plan.
+Transparent dialogue with stakeholders and extensive public participation are essential components of this process.
+Council members include city employees, council members, representatives from various sectors such as regional cooperation, youth policy, senior citizen policy, disability policy, business, transport services, mobility and transport associations, as well as experts from administrative practice and academia.

-The deputy mayor for mobility in Cologne, Ascan Egerer, emphasizes the goal of making the city's mobility more sustainable through data analysis and support and creating a more livable and environmentally friendly city.
-Thorsten Siggelkow, head of the Office for Sustainable Mobility Development, adds that achieving these overarching goals requires broad participation, intensive discussions and a willingness to implement real changes in the city.
-The Cologne Mobility Plan is intended to provide concrete answers and measures to achieve these goals.
+Cologne's Deputy Mayor for Mobility, Ascan Egerer, emphasizes the goal of making the city's mobility more sustainable through data analysis and support, thereby creating a more livable and environmentally friendly city.
+Thorsten Siggelkow, Head of the Office for Sustainable Mobility Development, adds that achieving these overarching goals requires broad participation, intensive discussions, and a willingness to implement real changes in the city.
+The Cologne Mobility Plan aims to provide concrete answers and measures for achieving these goals.

 The path to sustainable mobility: The Cologne SUMP